Subscriber price: $184.00, Non-subscriber price: $235.00

-This the third of the six-part series of introductory courses in the practical work of U.S. customs brokerage work groups, and should be taken after completion of Intro to U.S. Customs Brokerage, Part 2, for proper continuity.
-(See the syllabus for Part 2 for more information).
+This the third of the six-part series of introductory courses in the practical work of U.S. customs brokerage work groups, and should be taken after completion of the prior 2 courses for proper continuity:

 This course begins with transporation information required for a customs release.
 Next we address entry and non-entry types and conclude with importer and surety bond information.